 The War Memorial Museum in Seoul has a few Korean War-era artillery pieces on display.

-War Remains available at Smashwords and a new Kindle version coming shortly.
+There is a new, updated version of War Remains available at Smashwords and a new Kindle version coming shortly.